applidget/event-cms-documentation/sections/moderators.md

 Hit the refresh button of your web browser to refresh details about the invitations background process displayed on the same page.

+## Live module

+The live module includes these functionnalities :
+* Questions & Answers (Q&A)
+* Polls
+* Quizzs (comming soon)

+### Enable Live Module

+Click on 'Live Module' in the sidebar and on the 'Enable' button.

+This module requires sessions (a session is a subset of an event : a place, a room, an assembly, …).
+Create theses sessions by clicking on 'Sessions' in the sidebar and add as many session as needed.
+Just set the name of the new session form, other fields will be explained below.